Bail warrant for Imran Khan issued in threatening judge case - ExBulletin

 Bail warrant for Imran Khan issued in threatening judge case

-At the start of today’s hearing, prosecutor Raja Rizwan Abbasi argued that the court had summoned the PTI leader in a personal capacity.
+During today’s hearing, prosecutor Raja Rizwan Abbasi claimed that the court summoned the head of the PTI in a personal capacity.
 He also added that the former prime ministers’ request for personal exemption had not been granted.

-Imran Khan’s non-releasable arrest warrant should be issued because warrants for non-releasable arrest have already been issued, Abbasi said, asking if any convict other than Khan had suffered such treatment.
+Imran Khan’s non-releasable arrest warrant should be issued because warrants for non-releasable arrest have already been issued, Abbasi said, and he asked if any convict other than Imran Khan had suffered such treatment.

-The prosecutor added that an appeal is still filed on behalf of the head of the PTI regarding the warrants; however, he does not appear in court himself.
+The prosecutor added that an appeal is still filed on behalf of the president of the PTI on the warrants; however, he does not appear in court himself.

-The court then took a break until Khan’s lawyer arrived in court.
+The court then took a break until Imran Khan’s lawyer, Faisal Chaudhry, arrived in court.

-After the hearing resumed, Khans lawyer, Faisal Chaudhry, informed the court that the Islamabad High Court (IHC) was hearing bail applications in several cases.
-He added that his client was unable to walk properly due to his leg injury and that the court must also ensure the safety of his clients.
+When the hearing resumed, the lawyer for the PTI chiefs informed the court that the Islamabad High Court (IHC) is hearing bail applications in several cases.

-The judge noted that the PTI Chiefs’ plea to waive the hearing has already been rejected.
+Faisal Chaudhry added that his client was unable to walk properly due to his leg injury and that the court must also ensure the safety of its clients.

-To this Chaudhry replied that it was a new day and a new one had to be tabled.
+The judge noted that Imran Khan’s plea requesting a waiver from the hearing had already been rejected.

-In the meantime, the report on the execution of the warrant was also submitted to the court today.
+To this Chaudhry replied that it was a new day and a new one had to be filed.

-In this regard, Khans lawyer Ali Bukhari told the court that his client does not live in Banigala and next time warrants should be served at his clients’ Zaman Park residence in Lahore.
+In addition, a report on the execution of the warrant was also submitted to the court today.

-The lawyers then also presented a plea seeking to obtain dispensation from a court hearing.
+In this regard, Imran Khan’s lawyer, Ali Bukhari, told the court that his client does not live in Banigala and that next time warrants should be served at Zaman Park residence in Lahore.

-The judge then took a recess for the second time and resumed the hearing when prosecutor Abbasi arrived.
-After hearing all the arguments, the court issued the warrants and ordered the head of the PTI to submit bonds worth Rs.
-20,000 while adjourning the hearing until May 25.
+After hearing the arguments, the court instructed Imran Khan’s legal team to submit bail bonds of Rs 20,000 and issued bail warrants.

 |